lsst-it/ittn-025/index.rst

 ================

 The purpose of this document is to provide information related to the installation, materials used , network point areas and the amount of fiber filaments used per floor.
 This document also reflects how the physical network of the main building is built by putting an emphasis on the fact that the project is still undergoing construction and may undergo changes in the near future such as adding additional network points or removing those that are already in place.
-The materials used were all selected based on their quality and technical properties so that when the project is in operations phase it will work at maximum performance.
+The materials used for this project were all selected based on their quality and technical properties so that when the project is in operations phase it will work at maximum performance.
 Single-mode fiber was selected and installed hence it provides an unlimited transmission limit, but this will only be used for the equipment that perform the function of transmitting (TX).
-It is also noted that UTP S/FTP cables were also selected due to their transmission properties and being able to work at 10G Base T speeds.
-All network points will be installed with this type of cable, for both the access points and telephony connections.
-In regard to end user devices, UTP CAT6 will be installed.
-It is also important to mention that in some occasions, multi-mode fiber cable connections will be setup and installed for any technical equipment that requires it.
+It is also noted that UTP S/FTP cables were also selected due to the cable properties and ability of being able to work at 10GBASE-T speeds.
+All network points were installed with this type of cable, for both the access points and telephony connection systems.
+In regard to end user devices, UTP CAT6 was installed and last but not least it is important to mention that in some occasions, multi-mode fiber cable connections will be setup and installed for any technical equipment that requires it.